I recently came across a good post about fishbone diagrams on Christian Paulsen's Lean Leadership blog.

 This variation, commonly used in manufacturing, allows you to organize potential causes of a problem into these categories: Man, Materials, Machine, Methods, Measurements, and Environment.
 In some cases, two additional categories are included: Management/Money and Maintenance.

-These five Fishbone templates are built into Minitab's Quality Companion process improvement software, along with dozens of other Leann Six Sigma forms and tools.
+These four Fishbone templates are built into Minitab's Companion software for executing and reporting on quality improvement, along with dozens of other Lean Six Sigma forms and tools.
 You can use other tools, of course, or just draw out your fishbone diagram on paper.
 But a cool thing about doing a fishbone diagram in Companion is that the factors you enter during your brainstorming session can be drag-and-dropped and/or autofilled into other tools, reducing the need to re-enter data.